 HAVIT HV-KB366L RGB Backlighting

-When it comes to RGB mechanical keyboards, there’s currently two different types you’ll find.
+When it comes to RGB mechanical keyboards, there are currently two different types you’ll find.
 Larger companies like Corsair and Razer have very advanced RGB backlighting that includes software to let you customize the lighting of each individual key, as well as adding some advanced effects like sharing your lighting profile with other people.

 Some examples of keyboards with this technology include the Corsair STRAFE RGB and Razer BlackWidow Chroma.
 These keyboards run anywhere from $40-80 more than the HAVIT HV-KB366L RGB.